Airbus A350-900/1000 Moulds in 1:400 Scale

 Airbus A350 in 1:400 Scale

 In 1:400 scale the A350 has been one of the major battlegrounds between those manufacturers who specialise in modern widebodies, especially of Asian descent i.e. Phoenix and JC Wings.
 Gemini Jets of course have been able to utilise the JC Wings mould and the marketplace has been turned upside down by the arrival of Inflight into 1:400 scale with their Aviation400 brand.
 This was primarily focused on the A350.
-Then in 2020 NG Models also joined the fray, albeit only with the A350-900.
+Then in 2020 NG Models also joined the fray and has been followed by Panda for 5 premium moulds for the type (plus the DeAgostini basic offering).

-The result is that there have been an impressive 245 A350-900s and 44 A350-1000s produced or announced in 1:400 scale so far.
-Considering there are under 40 operators of all variants in the world there is usually a choice for the collector between at least three of the four manufacturer groupings for which A350 version you can purchase.
+The result is that there has been a massive amount of A350s made in recent years.
+When I updated this review in October 2021 there had been 245 A350-900s and 44 A350-1000s produced or announced in 1:400 scale.
+Three years later and that is up to an amazing 458 A350-900s and 87 A350-1000s despite there not being a dramatically larger number of operators.
+This means there is usually a choice for the collector between at least three of the four manufacturer groupings for which A350 version you can purchase.

 The Real Thing